ev3dev/ev3dev/README.md

 The ev3dev meta repo [![Join the chat at https://gitter.im/ev3dev/chat](https://badges.gitter.im/ev3dev/chat.svg)](https://gitter.im/ev3dev/chat?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ====================

+Ev3dev is an operating system that runs on the LEGO MINDSTORMS EV3 and other platforms with compatible motor/sensor hardware.
+Its goal is to allow you to write code which controls your MINDSTORMS robots in any language you want, with whatever frameworks and libraries you like to use.

+Ev3dev is based on Debian Linux, so any software that runs on Linux and can be built for ARM should be able to run on ev3dev.

 This repository doesn't actually have any code.
 It hosts [SD card image downloads](https://github.com/ev3dev/ev3dev/releases) and the project-wide  [issues tracker](https://github.com/ev3dev/ev3dev/issues).

 ### Looking for documentation and tutorials?
 Check out our [website](http://www.ev3dev.org).